Stationary densities and delocalized domain walls in asymmetric exclusion processes competing for finite pools of resources: STEADY STATE DENSITIES AND PHASE BOUNDARIES

 Substituting the expressions from Eqs.~(\ref{n1-n2-for-dwdw-phase}) and~(\ref{rholdhd-dwdw-phase}) into Eq.~(\ref{pnc-x0-2}), we obtain the average wall position in terms of model parameters:

 Equation~(\ref{x0}) shows, for fixed values of $\alpha$ and $\beta$, $x_0$ decreases with increasing $\mu$, indicating that the domain walls shift toward the entry-end of the respective lane.
+Next, we determine the span ($\Delta$) of the DDW, defined as the spatial extent over which the time-averaged DDW density profile (appearing as an inclined line) persists.
 Table~\ref{tab-ddw-span} analyzes the DDWs using a geometric approach, summarizing the span $\Delta$ corresponding to different values of $x_0$ and the associated conditions on $\mu$.
 The geometric constructions of DDWs, illustrated in Fig.~\ref{ddw-span}, show excellent agreement with MCS results.

+To explore the extent of number fluctuations in the DW-DW phase, going beyond the MFT, we study the model numerically by MCS.
+We have noted that the DDWs fluctuate over a distance that scales with $L$.
+Therefore, the fluctuations in the total particle numbers in the TASEP lanes also scale with $L$ in the DW-DW phase.
+See Fig.~\ref{coarse-den-vs-time} for plots of the densities in the TASEP lanes, averaged over entire TASEP length, i.e., $L$ as functions of time, measured by the number of Monte-Carlo steps.
+The plots reveal {\em complementary} nature of the fluctuating densities in the two TASEP lanes.

+To study these density fluctuations quantitatively, we compute the standard deviations $\sigma_i^{\rho}$ of the system size-averaged densities $\bar\rho_i$ ($i = 1, 2$ for the two TASEP lanes), obtained from different Monte Carlo steps.
+They are defined as